tbgolfer86/Website-Sign-On/README.md

 # Website-Sign-On

   ## Description
-  This project was created to automate the login process on a website.
+  This is a Node.js application that was created to automate the login process on a website.
 It will automatically visit the URL specified in the script using Puppeteer's built-in test version of Google Chrome.
 Then it automatically fills out the login form and submits it with the user's credentials.

 ---